-If you invest in the right baby travel gear from the start you might find yourself using them for adventures close to home as much as abroad.
+Plus, if you invest in the right baby travel gear from the start you might find yourself using them at home as much as on holiday.

 And while it might be difficult to travel with just hand luggage now you have a baby, it doesn’t mean you can’t travel lightly.